Although we wrote this article early on in the coronavirus pandemic, it might still be helpful for your family as things continue to develop.

 Interests and hobbies

 A lot of parents worry about the new schedules their teenagers are keeping during lockdown.
 Across the board, staying up late and sleeping in is the new normal.
 It’s not a new concept that teenage brains need more sleep than children and adults (about 8-10 hours), and run about two hours behind in terms of when they’ll be sleepy.
+While homeschooling is in place for many young people, some teens may find it hard to stick to their school routine at home.
 Early morning school starts after their naturally late bedtimes mean that there is an ongoing sleep deprivation, so this time to reset and follow their circadian rhythm isn’t necessarily a bad thing.
 As important as trying to keep a schedule can be to mental health, having their learning, socialising and studying happen later in the evening isn’t outrageous in terms of their development.

 Gaming can form a part of the later nights, which traditionally has been of concern to parents.
 What is less understood, however, is the benefits that come with gaming.
 Social skills like being helpful, cooperative, and selfless.
 Cognitive skills like visual processing, taking in and analysing information and problem-solving.
 Critical thinking skills through puzzle solving, decision making and team organisation.
 Even physical activity through interactive games is possible.

 How can you help?